FAN GUIDE

 Stay tuned for more information on accessible pathways to allow ease of travel for guests with disabilities.

-Guests are welcome to bring their own wheelchairs or electric convenience vehicle (ECV) three wheeled scooters for their personal mobility assistance across the property and into the grandstands for access to view the event for accessible seating.
+Guests are welcome to bring their own wheelchairs or electric convenience vehicle (ECV) three or four wheeled scooters for their personal mobility assistance across the property and into the grandstands for access to view the event for accessible seating.
 Examples of ECVs are: Hover-round, Jazzy and Rascals.
 If you have a specific question about the mobility device that you use, please respond with a photo of the device.

 Also, manual mobility aides such as crutches, knee scooters and walkers are allowed.
 Please note that all devices, motorized or manual will still be subject to a respectful security screening as you enter the park.

 NASCAR’s Access Team has created multiple accessible pathways to allow ease of travel for guests with disabilities, including lifts for crossing the track.
-The map will be available at the Access Center when you enter the festival!

 Accessible restrooms are available at each location where standard-sized restrooms are provided.